JojoYang666/jojo_notes/content/docs/systemdesign/storage-and-retrieval.md

       * will be complicated if the new valueis larger, two possible ways listed below
         * all indexes need to be updated to point at the new heap location of the record
         * forwarding pointer is left behind in the old heap location
     * **clustered index**:
       * store the indexed row directly within an index
       * why not heap file: the extra hop from the index to the heap file is too much of a performance penalty for reads
     * both clustered index and heap file can speed up reads
       * additional storage required and add overhead on writes

+  * Multi-column indexes
+    * Query multiple columns of a table simultaneously
+    * concatenated index: combines several fields into one key -- e.g. old fashioned paper phone book
+    * one use case: querying geospatial data - query map within a rectangular
+      * two options
+        * two dimensional location into a single number using **spacing-filing curve**
+        * R-trees -> spatial indexes